NigelDoering/DSC-Capstone-Project/README.md

 ## How to Run
 * All parameters are of type str unless specified otherwise
 * Set twitter API Keys in config/twitter-api-keys.json
+#### Test
+* run 'python run.py test' in root directory of repo
+* look in test/visualizations for the test targets
 #### Data
 * Go inside docker container
 * Add .txt files with Tweet IDs from https://tweetsets.library.gwu.edu/ to some directory where preprocessed data will be stored.
 (E.g. cnn.txt in /data/preprocessed directory)